VIDEO PRODUCTION SERVICES FOR THE THEATER COMMUNITY

 Self-taping for Auditions

-As a video producer and editor based in the East Bay area of California, I work independently on a project to project basis.
-I have worked on films, documentaries, theatrical promos, music videos, events, and actor self-taping.
-Take a look at my Films page for some samples of my work.
+Adam has worked on films, documentaries, theatrical promos, music videos, events, and actor self-taping.
+Take a look at his Films page for some samples of his work.

 "In this business, there are many things outside of an actor's control.
 Your self-tape isn't one of them." - Me

-There is an increasing trend in the theater industry towards self tape submissions for a first round of casting, or even as a substitute for in room auditions.
-And yes, a director, or casting director, can sometimes look past technical flaws in the self tape (if the performance is strong enough), but the truth is it can be distracting trying to gauge the quality of a performance when there are glaring technical issues, the shot is poorly framed, or the audio has issues.
+Of course, a director or casting director will always try their best to see past technical flaws in your self tape, but the truth is it can be distracting trying to gauge the quality of a performance when there are glaring technical issues with the submission.
+Like the shot is poorly framed, or the audio has issues, or the video was compressed too much and there are no details in your face.
 Truth is, a professionally shot self tape does predispose a viewer to take the actor submitting more seriously.

 Minimally, your self tape should make it feel like you're right there in the room with them, giving your best take.
 Ideally, it should make you pop.